ace-builds/power-code-ai/README.md

 3. Search for "Power Code AI" and click "Install".
 4. Click "Reload" to activate the extension.

+## Open AI API Key

+Power Code AI requires an Open AI API key to function.
+To use the extension, follow these steps:

+1. Obtain an Open AI API key by signing up on the Open AI website.
+[Get it here](https://platform.openai.com/account/api-keys)
+2. Once you have the API key, add it to Power Code AI:
+   - Click on the settings icon on the left sidebar.
+   - Select "Command Palette".
+   - Search for "Update API key" and select the option.
+   - Paste your Open AI API key in the input field.

+Please note that the API key is saved on your computer and used solely for the purpose of providing AI-powered features in the extension.

 ## Usage

 1. Open a coding file in VS Code.